 ‘The Pains of Sleep’ by Samuel Taylor Coleridge is a three-stanza poem that is divided into one set of 13 lines and two sets of 20 lines.
 This analysis has been broken down further to help with a cohesive and clear understanding of the text.

 The poem does not follow a consistent rhyme scheme but instead changes as the poem progresses.
 The first six lines stick to the pattern of aabbccdd, while those that follow (with different rhyming words) rhyme ababbcc.
 The next section, which begins in the second stanza, rhymes, ababccc.
 The poem continues in this vein, switching from one contained rhyming pattern to the next.

-The poem begins with the speaker stating that he has been laying in his bed for an extended period of time, unable to move.
+The poem begins with the speaker stating that he has been lying in his bed for an extended period of time, unable to move.
 He does the only type of prayer he knows how, and turns his soul over from “reverential resignation” to “Love.”
 This action should cleanse his restlessness and purify the thoughts he’s been having.

 As the poem continues on the speaker describes what the last two nights of his life have been like.
 He has seen a variety of terrible images that wake him screaming from sleep.
 All of these sights represent the horrors that mankind is capable of, and by default, the speaker himself.

 By the end of the piece, he is asking, almost desperately, why it is that he is the one who has to bear the responsibility of these images.